-A HELOC is a Home Equity Line of Credit.
-HELOCs are different from traditional mortgages because they are open credit lines available for homeowners to take out the amount of money they need.
+A HELOC is a home equity line of credit.
+HELOCs are different from other home equity loans because they are open credit lines available for homeowners to take out the amount of money they need.
 On a credit report HELOCs are usually listed as revolving credit like a credit card, not a second mortgage.
 Too many open lines of credit can have a negative effect, and a HELOC could potentially reduce your credit score.

 With a HELOC, you decide how much equity from your home to use.
 For example, say you have $100,000 available in equity.
 The lender will set up a revolving account, so you can take out as little or as much of that $100,000 as you need, and you can use it for any expenses you wish.
 Because it has a minimum monthly payment and a limit, a HELOC can directly affect your credit score since it looks like a credit card to credit agencies.

 Another way that opening a HELOC can affect your credit score is from the fluctuating payments.
 Since a HELOC has a variable interest rate, payments can increase when interest rates rise and decrease when interest rates fall.
 This variability can make it challenging to budget when you don't know what your payments will be in the future.
 If your payments increase too much, you may want to consider refinancing your HELOC.